Scots Dumpy: Eggs, Temperament, Size and Raising Tips

 scots dumpy chickens for sale

-As it is also an egg-laying chicken, they are considered to be one of the breeds that are excellent in laying eggs.
-They can lay more or less than three eggs in a week and are considered to be great sitters and gentle mothers, too.
+Scots dumpy chickens can lay more or less than three eggs in a week and are considered to be great sitters and gentle mothers, too.
 The hen of a Scots Dumpy annually lays up to 180 either tinted or off-white colored eggs.

-Layer poultry is the term for poultry chickens raised to produce an ample amount of eggs.
 Scots dumpy chickens can be regarded to be a part of layer farming commercially.
 These hens can then start to lay eggs around their age between twelve and twenty weeks.

 Then they start producing eggs frequently once they have reached twenty-five weeks of age.
-However, the production of eggs will gradually slow down once they have reached their adult stage of about seventy up to seventy-two weeks.
+However, the production of eggs will gradually slow down once they have reached their adult stage of about seventy to seventy-two weeks.

 Health Issues and Care